-Your grip and hand strength plays a vital role in numerous daily activities like carrying bags, opening doors, cleaning, picking things up etc. A grip strength training plan is something everybody should consider.
+Your hand and grip strength plays a vital role in numerous daily activities like carrying bags and picking up objects.
+A weak grip can seriously limit your sports and training performance.

-Even a strong grip when shaking hands is seen as a sign of authority that demands respect.
+A firm grip when shaking hands is even seen as a sign of authority that demands respect.

 With so many activities dependent on your grip, it’s hard to understand why grip strength training is so often ignored.
 Considering a good firm grip is seen as a sign of the overall strength and health of a human-being, it makes a lot of sense to work on improving it.